pxy10/notes/ubuntu_installation.md

 make install
 ```

 If ROOT is used for python3, add `-Dpython3=ON` during cmake.
+This has been changed to `-DPYTHON_EXECUTABLE=/usr/bin/python3`.

 ```
 cmake -DCMAKE_INSTALL_PREFIX=../install -Dpython3=ON -Dgdml=ON -Dminuit2=ON -Droofit=ON -Dhttp=ON -Dldap=OFF ../src